 SUN: On our last morning the fog was not as thick as the day before.

 The blanket only covered patches of the valley.
 On the edges of the fog blanket, some of the larger pine trees protruded eerily upward.
-With check out at 12 PM we decided to pack up the car and really take in our last few hours at the cabin.

 A large California Quail landed on the ground just beneath the lookout window offering a nice photo.